Work samples

 About Suzanne

-Suzanne Coley is a 2023-2024 Folger Shakespeare Library Fellow and a 2023-2024 Arizona Center for Medieval and Renaissance Studies Fellow.
-Her main artistic fields are printmaking, poetry, and book arts.
-She has pioneered the style of book making called "couture textile books," combining precision and intentionality of design with bold experimentation and abstraction.
-Over the past fifteen years, Suzanne has merged couture sewing techniques with embroidery and poetry in her art.
-Suzanne… more
+Suzanne Coley is a 2023-2024 Folger Institute Fellow and a 2023-2024 Arizona Center for Medieval and Renaissance Studies Fellow.
+Her main artistic fields are printmaking, poetry, embroidery, and book arts.
+Suzanne Coley is the artist credited with pioneering the style of "couture textile books," which combines precise design with bold experimentation by incorporating couture sewing techniques into bookmaking, often using unique fabrics and embroidery to create layered, artistic volumes.… more

 Love Sonnets from Shakespeare to Baltimore 2023 (Books 21, 22, and 23)